Increments

 About the show

-Vaden Masrani, a senior research scientist in machine learning, and Ben Chugg, a PhD student in statistics at CMU, get into trouble arguing about everything except machine learning and statistics.
+Vaden Masrani, a senior research scientist in machine learning, and Ben Chugg, a PhD student in statistics, get into trouble arguing about everything except machine learning and statistics.
 Coherence is somewhere on the horizon.

 Bribes, suggestions, love-mail and hate-mail all welcome at incrementspodcast@gmail.com.